aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-encryption-client/decrypt-item.md

 The output MUST also include a [Parsed Header](#parsed-header) that contains data that was serialized into the header included in the output DynamoDb Item.

+### DynamoDB Item Base Context

+The item to be encrypted MUST have an attribute named `aws_dbe_head`.

+The attribute named `aws_dbe_head` MUST be of type `B` Binary.

+The first byte of that value is the Version Number.

+If the Version Number is 2, then the base context MUST be the [version 2](./encrypt-item.md#dynamodb-item-base-context-version-2) context.

+If the Version Number is 1, the base context MUST be the [version 1](./encrypt-item.md#dynamodb-item-base-context-version-1) context.

+If the Version Number is not 1 or 2, the operation MUST return an error.

 ### Signature Scope